zhang-haozhe/LeetcodeSolutions/README.md

-# 43. Multiply Strings

-Given two non-negative integers num1 and num2 represented as strings, return the product of num1 and num2, also represented as a string.

-Note: You must not use any built-in BigInteger library or convert the inputs to integer directly.
+# 1189.
+Maximum Number of Balloons

+Given a string text, you want to use the characters of text to form as many instances of the word "balloon" as possible.

+You can use each character in text at most once.
+Return the maximum number of instances that can be formed.

 Example 1:

-Input: num1 = "2", num2 = "3"
+Input: text = "nlaebolko"
-Output: "6"
+Output: 1
 Example 2:

+Input: text = "loonbalxballpoon"
+Output: 2
+Example 3:

-Input: num1 = "123", num2 = "456"
+Input: text = "leetcode"
-Output: "56088"
+Output: 0

 Constraints:

-1 <= num1.length, num2.length <= 200
+1 <= text.length <= 104
-num1 and num2 consist of digits only.
-Both num1 and num2 do not contain any leading zero, except the number 0 itself.
+text consists of lower case English letters only.

 # Result:

-Runtime: 168 ms, faster than 24.36% of Python3 online submissions for Multiply Strings.
+Runtime: 32 ms, faster than 78.37% of Python3 online submissions for Maximum Number of Balloons.
-Memory Usage: 14.2 MB, less than 56.28% of Python3 online submissions for Multiply Strings.
+Memory Usage: 14.3 MB, less than 52.86% of Python3 online submissions for Maximum Number of Balloons.

 # Solution:

-Imagine how you perform multiplication by hand.
-In multiplication, we multiply each digit from right to left, and thus we reverse the two strings to facilitate iteration.
-Then, during each multiplication, we multiply the two numbers and then add the carry over.
-With the result, we can add that to the position in the dp array that reflects the digit of the result.
-Once one level of iteration is over, add the carry over to the next digit.

-Once the calculation is over, we should get an array of number.
-Use list(map(str, dp)) to convert the int array into a string array and then a string through join.There could be redundant 0s at the beginning of the string, so use lstrip to strip them off from the start.
+Count the frequency of each "balloon letter", then divide the frequencies for l and o by two because they present twice in "balloon".
+Return the frequency of the least frequent letter.

 # Complexity analysis

-Time Complexity: O(m*n)
+Time Complexity: O(n)
-Space Complexity: O(m + n)
+Space Complexity: O(n)